johannilsson/sthlmtraveling/README.markdown

 ---------
 * NEXT RELEASE
     * Added support for icons in routes list.
 Icons by [Fredrik Broman](http://fredrikbroman.com)
     * Replaced earlier/later routes text with arrows, as suggested by [fohlin](http://twitter.com/fohlin)
+    * Added setup for unit tests and some tests
 * 1.2.0
     * Added support for searching for earlier and later routes in the routes view